-Berries best for muscle development and muscle mass gain are enriched with phytochemicals that boost immunity, protect the heart, and resist disease.
+Berries are enriched with phytochemicals that boost immunity, protect the heart, and resist disease.
 When eaten as a light meal, berries are rich in fiber and have less sugar than many fruits, so insulin levels are less likely to be unstable.

 If you are suffering from insulin resistance or obesity, you should not eat bananas high in glucose and digestible sugars.
 Bananas are a popular pre-and post-exercise food because of their high potassium content.
 Potassium is quickly consumed by strenuous exercise, so it is advisable to eat foods rich in potassium.
 Each banana contains 467 mg of potassium, which is also important for managing heart rate & blood pressure.